Ethics & Fairness

 Obscura does not use protected characteristics as model inputs.
 Race, gender, age, disability status, and national origin play no role in our scoring algorithm.
 Candidates are assessed solely on their responses to standardised visual stimuli.

 We conduct annual third-party bias audits through Perceptual Analytics Group.
 These audits assess score distributions across demographic groups and test for adverse impact at the construct level.
-Audit reports are available to all clients on request.
+View our current PAG certification or request audit reports from your account manager.

 Our internal data science team reviews model performance quarterly.
 We take prompt action when performance variance across groups exceeds our internal tolerance thresholds.